masolimano/maneage/README-pipeline.md

      commented thoroughly and reading over the comments should guide you on what to add/remove and where.

- - **Input dataset (can be done later)**: The user manages the top-level directory of the input data through the variables set in `reproduce/config/pipeline/LOCAL.mk.in` (the user actually edits a `LOCAL.mk` file that is created by `configure` from the `.mk.in` file, but the `.mk` file is not under version control).
-Datasets are usually large and the users might already have their copy don't need to download them).
-So you can define a variable (all in capital letters) in `reproduce/config/pipeline/LOCAL.mk.in`.
-For example if you are working on data from the XDF survey, use `XDF`.
-You can use this variable to identify the location of the raw inputs on the running system.
-Here, we'll assume its name is `SURVEY`.
-Afterwards, change any occurrence of `SURVEY` in the whole pipeline with the new name.
-You can find the occurrences with a simple command like the ones shown below.
-We follow the Make convention here that all `ONLY-CAPITAL` variables are those directly set by the user and all `small-caps` variables are set by the pipeline designer.
-All variables that also depend on this survey have a `survey` in their name.
-Hence, also correct all these occurrences to your new name in small-caps.
-Of course, ignore/delete those occurrences that are irrelevant, like those in this file.
-Note that in the raw version of this template no target depends on these files, so they are ignored.
-Afterwards, set the webpage and correct the filenames in `reproduce/src/make/download.mk` if necessary.

-     ```shell
-     $ grep -r SURVEY ./
-     $ grep -r survey ./
-     ```

- - **Other input datasets (can be done later)**: Add any other input datasets that may be necessary for your research to the pipeline based on the example above.
+ - **Input dataset (can be done later)**: The input datasets are managed through the `reproduce/config/pipeline/INPUTS.mk` file.
+It is best to gather all the information regarding all the input datasets into this one central file.
+To ensure that the proper dataset is being downloaded and used by the pipeline, its best to also get an MD5 checksum (https://en.wikipedia.org/wiki/MD5) of the file and include that in thsi file so you can check it in the pipeline.
+The preparation of the input datasets is done in `reproduce/src/make/download.mk`.
+Have a look there to see how these values are to be used.
+This information about the input datasets is also used in the initial `configure` script (to inform the users), so also modify that file.

- - **Delete dummy parts (can be done later)**: The template pipeline contains some parts that are only for the initial/test run, not for any real analysis.
-The respective files to remove and parts to fix are discussed here.
+ - **Delete dummy parts (can be done later)**: The template pipeline contains some parts that are only for the initial/test run, mainly as a demonstration of important steps.
+They not for any real analysis.
+You can remove these parts in the file below

      - `paper.tex`: Delete the text of the abstract and the paper's main body, *except* the "Acknowledgments" section.
 This reproduction pipeline was designed by funding from many grants, so its necessary to acknowledge them in your final research.

-     - `Makefile`: Delete the two lines containing `delete-me` in the `foreach` loops.
+     - `Makefile`: Delete the lines containing `delete-me` in the `foreach` loops.
 Just make sure the other lines that end in `\` are immediately after each other.

      - Delete all `delete-me*` files in the following directories: